 CBI is working with the United Way of Greater Cincinnati - Dearborn and Ohio Counties to create an implementation strategy to move three Big Ideas forward in Dearborn County: (1) Developing Leadership; (2) A Ready Workforce; and (3) Substance Abuse and Prevention.
 The strategies will identify how opportunities and assets can be used to confront the biggest challenges facing Dearborn County.
 Specific action steps developed during the project will identify the actions needed to achieve the Big Ideas, and the roles and responsibilities of the United Way and its partners.
 The three Big Ideas were identified through individual and group interviews of more than 40 stakeholders in non-profits, schools and libraries, local governments, philanthropy, economic development, health, criminal justice, business, and media.

 Following 40+ community interviews and a large public meeting, smaller strategy teams are now meeting to flesh out actions for each of three Big Ideas to move Dearborn County forward: (1) Developing Leadership; (2) A Ready Workforce; and (3) Substance Abuse and Prevention.
 Strategy teams will use Issue Briefs developed by CBI to define the issue, identify relevant organizations, identify opportunities and assets that the community can use to take action, clarify the role of the United Way, and detail specific actions and partners.
 Full recommendations will be completed and reported out to the community this winter.
-To find out more about Dearborn’s Big Ideas, click here.
+More about Dearborn's Big Ideas.

 Valerie Daley and Chris Schadler, with support from Margy Waller, completed an initial evaluation report in the spring of 2016 of creative placemaking efforts in two Cincinnati communities: Price Hill and Walnut Hills.
 As part of the evaluation, we interviewed more than 30 artists, residents, community development professions, and stakeholders to create a baseline understanding of how creative placemaking is contributing to social, physical, and economic impacts in the two communities.
 In September, the CBI team shared lessons learned with community stakeholders from both communities.